 No manufacturer of miniature AC powered trains has ever taken advantage of the fact that both polarities of DC voltage were available.
-However, model railroad enthusiasts soon discovered that judicious placement of diodes in the engine would allow them to control two 60 trains on the same track independently or to expand their remote control options to two on a single engine.
+However, model railroad enthusiasts soon discovered that judicious placement of diodes in the engine would allow them to control two trains on the same track independently or to expand their remote control options to two on a single engine.

-Model railroaders that used DC track voltage did not have independent remote control options since the two DC polarities were already used to control train direc- 65 tion.
+Model railroaders that used DC track voltage did not have independent remote control options since the two DC polari2 ties were already used to control train direction.
 Only dependent options were available such as a reverse headlight coming on when the train was moving in reverse.

 Another capability that the model railroad enthusiast would like is a way to move engines independently on the same track so that multiple unit consists (more than one engine operating in a single train) could be constructed or taken down in the model railroad yard or a pusher engine brought up to aid a train stranded on a grade.
 For the operator that uses DC track voltage, it is difficult to couple a moving engine to a stationary engine that occupies the same section of electrified track since both engines would respond to the same applied voltage.
-For the operator that uses AC track voltage where each engine is equipped with a motor control unit, it is possible to couple a moving engine to a stationary engine since the stationary engine could be in a functions on AC powered model railroad locomotives.
-15 neutral state.
-However, once coupled, the two engines would remain out of sync. since each attempt to change the state of one motor control unit would also change the state of the other.
+For the operator that uses AC track voltage where each engine is equipped with a motor control unit, it is possible to couple a moving engine to a stationary engine since the stationary engine could be in a neutral state.
+However, once coupled, the two engines would remain out of synchopation since each attempt to change the state of one motor control unit would also change the state of the other.

-Over the last ten to fifteen years a number of election of his model trains.
-The first electric model railroad 20 tronic control systems have been developed that attempt to solve one or both of the problems of independent train control and expanded remote control ability.
+Over the last ten to fifteen years a number of electronic control systems have been developed that attempt to solve one or both of the problems of independent train control and expanded remote control ability.
 One approach is called command control and uses transmitter/receiver techniques to address single engines at a time.
 With this technique, each engine is equipped with a receiver that is specifically coded or tuned to receive only one of a number of transmissions that are being sent down the track.
 In this way each operator equipped with a transmitter can move his engine independently of other operators that have engines on the same section of electrified track.
 One disadvantage of these control systems has been that only a small number of codes or train addresses are practical for a given system which means that additional engines over this number will be given codes that are already used.